ajaymehul/stelligent-u/00-dev-environment/README.md

 What method did you use to store the aws credentials?
 What are some other options?

+> I stored my Access keys in the `~/.aws/credentials` file under default profile.
+I stored my MFA serial ARN in a local hidden file.
+I wrote a bash script that prompted for the MFA code, and used the default profile to get temporary credentials.
+I stored the temporary credentials back in the `~/.aws/credentials` file under temp profile using `aws configure set` commands.
+Some other options were setting it in the environment variables.
+But setting it to a profile on the credentials file allowed me to persist config settings for the profile.

 ###### Question 0.1.1: 2

 Which AWS environment variable cannot be set in order to run the `aws sts get-session-token` command?

 ##### Option 2: Using AWS Vault to automatically handle your temporary tokens